The Armchair Traveler Ritual

 - 🌡️ Temperature Shock: Caves are a cool 55°F (13°C) year-round.
 It might be 100°F outside, but you will want a jacket inside!

-- 🎟️ Book Ahead: Cave tours have limited capacity and fill up fast.
-Check the official websites for Boyden Cavern and Moaning Cavern to reserve your spot.
+- 🎟️ Book Ahead: Cave tours have limited capacity.
+We learned the hard way that some caverns are closed certain days of the week.
+Check the official websites for Boyden Cavern and Moaning Cavern to reserve your spot and double-check their hours.

 - 🗺️ The Detour: Don't just stick to the main road.
 The turnoff for Hume Lake is easy to miss but totally worth it for the butterflies and swimming.